CryptoStrikers/operations-docs/help-and-support.md

 You can go to your profile page and gift any of your cards to your other address (the one you'd like to keep using) for free, just covering the gas fee that the Ethereum network charges for processing your transaction.

 ## Help with Transactions and Ethereum

+**How does Etherscan work with my CryptoStrikers transactions?**

+Etherscan serves as a search engine that allows users to easily lookup, confirm, and validate transactions that have taken place on the Ethereum Blockchain.
+In your Activity Feed, you will see verification links next to every transaction that you execute on CryptoStrikers.
+If you click any link, you will be taken to Etherscan to verify information relating to the specific transaction.

 **My transactions keep failing**